pkuehnel/TeslaSolarCharger/README.md

 - Home Battery expresses its state of charge as an absolute value in kWh: Select `Plus` for the operator and a correction factor of  1/(Full Charge Capacity) e.g. if the battery has a full charge capacity of 100kWh the correction factor is 1/100 or 0.01

 #### Install and setup BLE API
 To go around Teslas API limitations, you can use Bluetooth (BLE) to control your car.
 You can do this either by using the same device as your TSC is running on, or by using a separate device.
 Note: The device needs to be placed near the car.
-Even if it is working when beeing a few meters away or in other rooms I can guarantee you, that you will have issues sooner or later.
+Even if it is working when being a few meters away or in different rooms, I can guarantee you, that you will have issues sooner or later.
 The device needs to be in one room with the car without any walls between them.

 Confirmed working hardware:
 * Raspberry Pi Zero 2W (only capable when used as separate device)